 - temperature is higher

-Another way of thinking about this is the air compressor needs to work harder as the job site drifts away from “standard conditions”.
-A more powerful air compressor (with higher SCFM rating) may be required to generate adequate ACFM for the pneumatic tool to perform properly on the job site.
+Another way of thinking about this is that the air compressor needs to work harder as the job site shifts away from “standard conditions.”
+A more powerful air compressor with a higher SCFM rating may be required to generate adequate ACFM for the air tool to perform correctly on the job site.

 Why Does ACFM vs. SCFM Matter?

-You need to ensure your air compressor system produces enough air to properly power your tools.
+You need to ensure your air compressor system produces enough air to properly power your tools and equipment on your specific job site.
 If the environment you work in impacts air production, SCFM ratings may not perfectly reflect your real-world needs.
-Unless you are only using your air compressor on the beach on a cool spring day, add a buffer when specifying your equipment.
+Unless you are only using your air compressor on the beach on a cool spring day, add a buffer when evaluating your compressed air needs!